-We need settle in our heart as we move from here to there, that God know what’s best for us.
+We need to settle in our heart as we move from here to there, that God knows what’s best for us.
 God will always do what gives Him glory, the question is, can you settle for God’s glory?

 Am I okay, when I don’t receive what I want but the situation gives God glory.